antaldaniel/dataandlyrics/content/post/2020-04-16-regional-opendata-release/index.md

 authors = ["Daniel Antal, CFA"]

-tags = ["CEEMID", "open-data", "music-demand", "European Music Observatory"]
+tags = ["CEEMID", "open-data", "music-demand", "music-observatory"]

-projects = ["CEEMID", "opendata"]
+projects = ["music-observatory"]

 summary = "In the preparation to make the CEEMID available as an open-source data integration platform and as a source of open data for the European Music Observatory, the first regional dataset was published today."